artefactual/atom-docs/user-manual/administer/settings.rst

    :width: 100%
    :alt: Settings menu appears on left hand side

    Choose the settings area you wish to view/edit by clicking a link in the menu on the left-hand side.

+By default, users will first be shown the :ref:`global-settings` when first arriving on the Settings page.
+Otherwise, Settings are organized in the left-hand menu alphabetically.

 .. _global-settings: